-becomes interpreted as\footnote{In this paper we assume a fully \textit{structural} setting (in Gentzen's sense), and thus the comma-separator `,' in a sequent behaves as a conjunction (resp.~disjunction) on the left- (resp.~right-) hand-side.
+becomes interpreted as\footnote{Recall that, since we assume a fully \textit{structural} setting (in Gentzen's sense), the comma-separator `,' in a sequent behaves as a conjunction (disjunction) on the left- (right-) hand-side.
 Families of non-classical logics for which this assumption does not hold are called \textit{substructural logics} in the literature.
 Their treatment lies beyond the scope of the present paper.}

-This approach towards characterizing logical consequence for (semi-)lattice-based algebraic semantics is well-known in the literature (e.g.~in fuzzy logics), among others, under the name of \textit{degree-preserving} consequence \cite{bou2009logics}, and corresponds, from an algebraic point of view, to the standard notion of consequence employed in modal logic, so-called \textit{local} consequence.
-This can be contrasted with \textit{truth-preserving} (aka.~\textit{global}) consequence, in which, e.g.
+This approach towards characterizing logical consequence for (semi-)lattice-based algebraic semantics is well-known in the literature (e.g., in fuzzy logics), among others, under the name of \textit{degree-preserving} consequence \cite{bou2009logics}, and corresponds, from an algebraic point of view, to the standard notion of consequence employed in modal logic, so-called \textit{local} consequence.
+This can be contrasted with \textit{truth-preserving} (aka.~\textit{global}) consequence, in which, e.g.,

 becomes interpreted as